 - Improving communication skills

 - Using self-help tools to improve your thoughts

-If you are seeking a cognitive-behavioral therapy program in Springfield, OH, you will find the help you need at Ethan Crossing Recovery.
+If you are seeking a cognitive-behavioral therapy program in Ohio, you will find the help you need at Ethan Crossing Recovery.
 To learn more about our cognitive behavioral therapy for addiction, contact us at 833.691.0736.